Last Updated on March 27, 2021 by Shaun Snapp

-Recently, during an interaction on LinkedIn where the head of CrowdReviews brought up the bias of Gartner in being a pay to play system.
+Recently, during an interaction on LinkedIn where the head of CrowdReviews brought up Gartner’s bias in being a pay-to-play system.
 During that interaction, the topic of G2Crowd came up, which is another applications ranking entity that the head of CrowdReviews was also critical of.
-In my view at the time, G2Crowd was far more transparent that Gartner and G2Crowd aggregated reviews from people that seemed to have application experience, unlike Gartner analysts.
+In my view at the time, G2Crowd was far more transparent than Gartner, and G2Crowd aggregated reviews from people that seemed to have application experience, unlike Gartner analysts.
 However, the discussion got me thinking about how transparent G2Crowd is, which brought up an investigation into G2Crowd and a test I performed on G2Crowd.

 Inflated Application Scores

 When investigating the G2Crowd site, the biggest thing that is not making sense for me is that G2Crowd’s scores for bad applications were just too high.
 That looks fishy to me.
 I know quite a few bad applications because I see them either fail at clients or add very little value.
-These happen to be applications that are most recommended by consulting companies because they maximize the profits for the consulting companies.
-SAP has a bunch of applications like this, and they are like a vacuum cleaner, hoovering up the budgets at IT departments with their long-term maintenance costs.
+These happen to be applications that are most recommended by consulting companies because they maximize the consulting companies’ profits.
+SAP has many applications like this, and they are like a vacuum cleaner, hoovering up the budgets at IT departments with their long-term maintenance costs.
 But it is not only SAP.
-Tableau, which is an impressive application in many ways, does not implement anywhere close to its advertised level.
-Tableau has a lot to recommend it, but users will not be developing the self-generated reports that look anything like the beautiful reports that Tableau creates for demos, or you can view on their website.
-And one of the problems with G2Crowd is that if most of the people that write Tableau reviews are making money from their Tableau skills, you won’t get reality in the reviews.
+Tableau, an impressive application in many ways, does not implement anywhere close to its advertised level.
+Tableau has a lot to recommend, but users will not be developing the self-generated reports that look anything like the beautiful reports that Tableau creates for demos or you can view on their website.
+And one of the problems with G2Crowd is that if most of the people that write Tableau reviews are making money from their Tableau skills, you won’t get real in the reviews.
 Do they know more about Tableau than almost anyone?
 Yes.
 Do they care about the benefits of Tableau?